Virginians to vote on proposed amendment for bipartisan redistricting commission

 The other eight members would be citizens appointed by a panel of five retired circuit court judges.
 The panel of judges would be appointed from a list created by the Supreme Court of Virginia, with four chosen by both parties in the General Assembly and the fifth chosen by the judges themselves.

 The judges would select the citizen commissioners from lists compiled by both parties in the General Assembly.
-The full commission would then choose one of its citizen members as chairman.
+The full commission would then choose one of its citizen members as chair.

 Once the commission comes up with a set of maps, the General Assembly would vote on the plan as submitted, with no changes.
 If that vote fails, the commission would try again.
 If the General Assembly still doesn’t approve, the state Supreme Court would draw the maps.